Nagpur Lok Sabha constituency

 Nagpur Lok Sabha seat is one of the 48 Lok Sabha (parliamentary) constituencies of Maharashtra state in western India.
 This constituency is spread over Nagpur city and some part of Nagpur district.

+Electorate

+In 2024, the constituency had 22.18 lakh voters.
+Nearly 75% of the voters are Hindus, 15% Buddhists and 10% Muslims.
+The constituency has 19.8% SC voters and 7.7% ST voters.
+The voting percentage in Nagpur is below 60% in all recently held elections.

 Vidhan Sabha segments

 Presently, Nagpur Lok Sabha constituency comprises six Vidhan Sabha (legislative assembly) segments.
 These segments with constituency numbers and reservation (if any) are: